getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ## Sensitity to Sampling Accuracy  {#simulation-insights}

-While the QoO framework itself places no strict requirement on sampling patterns or measurement technology, a recent simulation study {{QoOSimStudy}} examined the metric's real-world applicability under varying conditions of:
+While the QoO framework itself places no strict requirement on sampling patterns or measurement technology, a simulation study {{QoOSimStudy}} conducted to inform the creation of this document examined the metric's real-world applicability under varying conditions and made the following conclusions:

-1. **Sampling Frequency**: Slow sampling rates (e.g., <1Hz) risk missing rare, short-lived latency spikes, resulting in overly optimistic QoO scores.
+1. Sampling Frequency: Slow sampling rates (e.g., <1Hz) risk missing rare, short-lived latency spikes, resulting in overly optimistic QoO scores.
-2. **Measurement Noise**: Measurement errors on the same scale as the thresholds (ROP, CPUP) can distort high-percentile latencies and cause artificially lower QoO.
+2. Measurement Noise: Measurement errors on the same scale as the thresholds (ROP, CPUP) can distort high-percentile latencies and cause artificially lower QoO.
-3. **Requirement Specification**: Slightly adjusting the latency thresholds or target percentiles can cause significant changes in QoO, especially when the measurement distribution is near a threshold.
+3. Requirement Specification: Slightly adjusting the latency thresholds or target percentiles can cause significant changes in QoO, especially when the measurement distribution is near a threshold.
-4. **Measurement Duration**: Shorter tests with sparse sampling tend to underestimate worst-case behavior for heavy-tailed latency distributions, biasing QoO in a positive direction.
+4. Measurement Duration: Shorter tests with sparse sampling tend to underestimate worst-case behavior for heavy-tailed latency distributions, biasing QoO in a positive direction.